-Is the power of negative thinking all bad?
-The answer is a surprising, "No." Thinking negative thoughts shows its value as an aid to achieving health and life goals when you observe them with discernment and use them to your advantage.
+When observed with awareness, discernment, and intent, thinking negative thoughts has value as an aid to achieving health and life goals.
 With all the attention on positive thinking and law of attraction, the upside of negative thinking often gets overlooked and disregarded.
 In truth, learning to tap into its wisdom can be enlightening, instructive, and even motivating.

 A fair amount of pessimism is normal and healthy.
 Your subconscious mind has a natural bent for the negative; it is hard-wired to alert you to to danger and to keep you safely in your comfort zones.
 This part of your brain is more likely to pay attention when something seems unsafe or wrong and to seek out negatives.
 It remembers them and give them more weight than positives that may also be present in your reality.

-On the other hand, habitual negative thinking patterns may also be normal, but they are not healthy.
-They serve more as a strategy for playing small and staying stuck instead of a strategy for stepping up, taking responsibility and risks, and making things happen.
+On the other hand, habitual negative thinking patterns may also be common, yet unhealthy.
+They serve more as an unconscious strategy for playing small and staying stuck instead of a strategy for stepping up, taking responsibility and risks, and making things happen.

-There is a big difference between habitual thinking patterns that put you (and others) down, keep you stuck, and do nothing to make your life better, and using the power of negative thinking to your advantage when facing upcoming situations.
+There is a big difference between habitual thinking patterns that put you (and others) down and do nothing to make your life better, and using the power of negative thinking to your advantage for healing and facing upcoming situations.
 That is the focus of this article.

-There is nothing wrong with you if you think negative thoughts.
-You should expect to have anxious feelings or have doubts and fears when you take risks and step outside your comfort zone.
-Accept this process as part of your brain wiring.
-Explore what these thoughts and feelings are trying to tell you.
+Instead of ignoring, suppressing or feeling bad about these thoughts and feelings, explore what they are trying to tell you.
 Learn from them.
 Accept them.
-Then decide if you should hold yourself back because you truly are in danger or if you would do well to adjust your unhelpful 'stinkin' thinkin' in order to move forward with more ease and enjoyment.
+Then decide if you should hold yourself back because you truly are in danger or if you would do well to adjust your unhelpful "stinkin' thinkin" in order to move forward with more ease and enjoyment.

-When you observe your thoughts, you can put the power of negative thinking to work for you. you will Practicing awareness will help you realize emotional wounds that need healing, limiting beliefs that hold you back, and stinking thinking patterns that interfere with your well-being, and negativity that can be upgraded to serve rather than hinder you.
+When you observe your thoughts, you can put the power of negative thinking to work for you in a positive way.
+Practicing awareness reveals emotional wounds that need healing, limiting beliefs that hold you back, stinking thinking patterns that interfere with your well-being, and negativity that can be upgraded to serve rather than hinder you.

-Note: If you have persistent dark thoughts, thoughts about hurting yourself or others, or suffered a severe emotional trauma, please consult with a medical professional.
-Doing these types of self-exploration exercises may not be right for you at this time
+Note: If you have persistent dark thoughts, thoughts about hurting yourself or others, or suffered a severe emotional trauma, please consult a medical professional before doing these self-exploration exercises.
+They may not be right for you at this time

-For a week or two, jot down as much of your negative self talk and comments made to others, and the feelings and emotions that accompany them.
+For a week or two, jot down as much of your negative self talk and comments made to others as you can.
+Record the feelings and emotions that accompany them.
 You may want to carry a small notebook or voice recorder with you so you can journal throughout the day.

 Observe your thoughts without judgment.
 Do not censor or try to change them.
 Think of this exercise as an exploration and a learning experience.

-The power of negative thinking can be destructive to your mental health when you obsess over the past and let it sap the joy out of your present and future.
+The power of negative thinking can damage your mental health when you obsess over troubling past events and let the memories of them sap the joy out of your present and future.

-If you are churning over a past problematic situation, and want to feel better about (or at least less negative about), try this exercise.
-You can use an experience from the first exercise or start anew.
+If you are ruminating over a past situation that you would like to feel better about (or at least less negative about), try this exercise.
+Use an experience from the first exercise or start anew.

 When you have completed your exploration and feel ready, you can begin to release and shift to more positive, productive thoughts.
 Many people report relief from physical and mental distress when they take steps to release their limiting beliefs and negative emotions.

 There is a positive side to thinking negative thoughts.
-When you tune into your disturbing mental chatter with nonjudgmental awareness, you can learn a lot about yourself.
-What you hear yourself saying alerts you to what parts of your life are not working, what needs healing, and what you want instead.
+When you tune into unpleasant mental chatter with nonjudgmental awareness and intention, you learn a lot about yourself.
+What you hear yourself saying alerts you to what parts of your life are not working, what parts need healing or change, and what you want moving forward.